 Want to know a secret?
 I’m on a mission to travel the world.
 I want to visit every single country on earth, explore their culture, eat their food, listen to their language and marvel at their places of worship.
 But I have no intention of getting on a plane to do this.
 I don’t have to – these countries have come to Madrid.

-So far on the blog, we’ve been to Cuba, Colombia, Peru, Senegal, Syria, Iraq, China, India, Poland, Lebanon and – of course – Spain, and we’ve barely had to walk a mile to get there.
+So far on Madrid No Frills, we’ve been to Cuba, Colombia, Peru, Senegal, Syria, Iraq, China, India, Poland, Lebanon and – of course – Spain, and we’ve barely had to walk a mile to get there.
 Now we’re off to Russia and Ukraine, and all we’ve got with us is an empty shopping bag.

 Across the road from Atocha station’s taxi rank, you’ll find a small supermarket owned, run and frequented mostly by Ukrainians and Russians.
 There’s smoked cheese, smoked meat and smoked mackerel, along with plenty of preserves, pickles and tinned food.
 Take a look for yourself in the photos below…